 Launched by three partners in the USA in 2006, Urbanspoon provided an online forum for peer-reviewing of restaurants.
-The service expanded to Australia in 2008 and is still the leading referral site for the industry.
-Urbanspoon and its competitors put restaurant rating in the hands of customers, rather than professional reviewers.
+The service expanded to Australia in 2008 and was bought by the India-based Zomato in 2015, after which the original name was retired.
+Urbanspoon and its competitors put restaurant ratings in the hands of customers, rather than professional reviewers.

 Urbanspoon wasn’t the first online restaurant guide.
 The OpenTable website launched in San Francisco in 1999 and incorporated a booking service.
 It has since expanded to include Canada, France, Germany, Japan, Mexico and the United Kingdom.
 However, restaurants pay to be listed on this site – Urbanspoon and others like it are free.

 TripAdvisor, which also incorporates restaurant reviews, was founded in 2000, initially focussing on hotels.
 In the same year, Toptable (now part of OpenTable) launched in the UK.
 In Australia, Citysearch was one of the first websites to provide restaurant reviews.

 Initially, Urbanspoon was a website.
 Then, in 2008, the service enhanced its popularity with what quickly became one of the year’s most downloaded iPhone apps.
 There were 2.2 million downloads in the five months after launch.
 The app ran on iOS, Android and Windows phones.
 It allowed users to search by price range, location, cuisine type and features (such as gluten-free friendly or live music).
 It also included critics’ and bloggers’ reviews and lists of the most popular restaurants in your city.